 Repeated use of GHB may lead to insomnia, anxiety, tremors and sweating during detox, especially if other drugs and alcohol are involved.
 Additionally, Rohypnol can produce tolerance, physical dependence and addiction, so they are quite dangerous.

-Ecstasy is a synthetic, mind-altering drug that acts both as a stimulant and a hallucinogen.
-It can increase heart rate and blood pressure while also leading to tremors, muscle cramps, nausea, faintness, chills, sweating and blurred vision.
+MDMA (also known as “ecstasy”) is a synthetic, mind-altering drug that acts both as a stimulant and a hallucinogen.
+It can increase heart rate and blood pressure, but also leads to tremors, muscle cramps, nausea, faintness, chills, sweating, and blurred vision.
 People who use ecstasy are at risk of dehydration, which interferes with the body’s ability to regulate its temperature.
 This can put you at risk for dangerous, sometimes fatal, overheating, especially in the brain.

 Regardless of the specific reason for which someone abuses club drugs, these drugs are dangerous, not only in the effects that they cause, but also in their withdrawal symptoms.
 Therefore, it is important to get professional help if you or someone you know abuses these substances.